This post is all about the best sunscreen to buy and all about SPF. This post contains affiliate links at no extra cost to you.

 Everyone should be using sun protection.
 Having oily skin, I omitted this step for years to avoid the shiny, oily feeling.
 Sunscreens have come a long way.
 And also, seeing the effects of poor sun protection in my 20s is starting to show.

 I use an oil-free sunscreen as it pairs well with most of my makeup.
 This is THE most important step in my morning skin care.

 I also like to use powder SPF to reapply my protection throughout the day.
 Again, these shouldn’t be used as your only form of sun protection, but they are great for reapplication and added protection.

-Sunscreen for Hair and Scalp
+best Sunscreen for Hair and Scalp

 The sun can really damage your hair.
 Dryness, frizziness, and even color fading can all result from sun damage.
 If you invested in fresh balayage this summer, it’s a good idea to stock up on hair sun protection.

 You’ll also need scalp sunscreen if you part your hair.
 The sun can burn any exposed skin and the top of our heads is frequently overlooked.

 While wearing a hat is always recommended, you’ll still want to get the added protection for your strands.
 I recently purchased this powdered sunscreen for my scalp.
 No one wants to rub sunscreen lotion in their hair so this is a great idea.